srkvatsa/Diffusion-Notes/Lecture Notes on Diffusion Models.md

 What should be clear at this point is that generative modeling is a fundamentally challenging task.

-**Generative Adversarial Networks (GANs)** train a generator to synthesize data that fools a discriminator trained to distinguish between real and fake samples.
-This adversarial setup has led to **remarkable sample quality**, especially in high-resolution image generation.
-However, GANs come with their own challenges: **mode collapse**, **unstable training**, and the lack of an **explicit density model** make them difficult to train and evaluate probabilistically.
+Generative Adversarial Networks (GANs) train a generator to synthesize data that fools a discriminator trained to distinguish between real and fake samples.
+This adversarial setup has led to remarkable sample quality, especially in high-resolution image generation.
+However, GANs come with their own challenges: mode collapse, unstable training, and the lack of an explicit density model make them difficult to train and evaluate probabilistically.

 With Variational Autoencoders (VAEs), we approached this challenge as an encoder-decoder problem: mapping an input $x$ to a latent representation $z = q_{\phi}(x)$ using a learned encoder, and then reconstructing the input via $x \approx p_{\theta}(z)$.
 While VAEs offer fast inference, they often struggle with generating high-quality, detailed samples.

-So we’re left with a tradeoff:
+So we're left with a tradeoff:
 - VAEs: stable training, but blurry generations.
 - GANs: sharp images, but unstable and non-probabilistic.